peterdsharpe/AeroSandbox/README.md

 * User-friendly (eventually, a GUI will be created, and AeroSandbox will optionally ship as a packaged executable)
 * Scriptable (the code will be object-oriented; the GUI will contain a CLI)
 * Readable (every class and function will be documented; code will be PEP-8-compatible where reasonable)
-* Optimizer-friendly (design gradients and stability derivatives will be efficiently computed through automatic differentiation, not finite differencing - perhaps with the autograd library?)
+* Optimizer-friendly (design gradients and stability derivatives will be efficiently computed through automatic differentiation)
-* Visualization (visualization will be provided through an OpenGL-compatible library - perhaps PyVista?)
+* Visualization (visualization will be provided through Plotly's Dash interface)

 ## Donating
 If you like this software, please consider donating to support development via PayPal at [paypal.me/peterdsharpe](https://paypal.me/peterdsharpe)!
 I'm a poor grad student, so every dollar you donate helps wean me off my diet of instant coffee and microwaved ramen noodles.